-Maria Leija Briones, LPC-Associate.
+Maria Leija Briones, Professional Counselor Associate

 Maria holds a Master of Arts in Professional Mental Health Counseling with a Specialization in Addictions from Lewis & Clark College, and a Bachelor of Arts in Psychology with a Minor in Spanish from Portland State University.
 Her professional background for the past 8 years consists mostly in working with adolescents and their families, especially working with diverse and underserved populations.
 Maria is bilingual (English/Spanish) and bicultural, born and raised in Mexico, and is passionate about working with her community.
 Maria has experience working in treatment settings and a juvenile justice setting.
 Maria is also a 2019 NBCC Minority Fellowship Addictions recipient.